Skip to content

 • Pneumatic Engineering Technician

-Past scholarship recipients are eligible to apply again but have a different essay question than first-time applicants.
+Past scholarship recipients and applicants are eligible to apply again.

-College Seniors/Graduating Applicants: Students graduating in May or June of the 2024-25 academic year are not eligible for a scholarship.
+College seniors/graduating applicants: Students graduating in Spring of the 2025-26 academic year are not eligible for a scholarship.

 Students enrolled in a Master's or PhD degree program are not eligible for this scholarship.